terminusdb/terminusdb-docs/md/landing/woql-reference-guides.md

 # WOQL Reference

-> **On this page:** Developer reference guides to the TerminusDB Web Objects Query Language (WOQL) for querying TerminusDB databases.
+> **On this page:** Developer reference guides to the TerminusDB web object Query Language (WOQL) for querying TerminusDB databases.

 ## WOQL Class Reference